 Surgical robots in the years ahead will play a huge role in healthcare.
 Personal assistant robots will also play a significant role in senior centers, helping the elderly with their daily chores, especially in countries like Japan with a rapidly aging population.

 Robot-assisted surgeries are more precise, less invasive, and are likely to be a surgical game changer.
 Some companies are exploring the use of non-invasive tools for throat and lung cancers.
 By automating operations and minimizing human errors, robots can reduce healthcare costs.

 Small autonomous vehicles have had an impact on commerce for deftly navigating warehouses and factories, which are spaces that are more challenging than open roads.
 Material handling has been ready for automation for a long time due to its dangerous nature.
 Autonomous robots equipped with cameras, LiDAR technology (light detection and ranging) and other sensors can deftly navigate the factory floor and loading docks while avoiding colliding with workers.

 Robots are the future.
 In the next twenty years, robotics will be very advanced, considering every year; the sector grows in leaps and bounds.
 Cobots are a great help in workplaces where robots need to work together with humans.
 Telepresence will allow business people to interview people from across the globe.
 Every sector will require robots to make work more comfortable and more efficient.

 If healthcare becomes fully automated, there will be no need for invasive surgeries.
 Personal assistants will go a long way in assisting the elderly in performing daily chores.
-Logistics benefit a lot from robots, increasing efficiency and safety in warehouses and factories.
+Logistics benefit a lot from robots, increasing efficiency, and safety in warehouses and factories.
 Autonomous vehicles are useful for navigating warehouse and factory floors.
-In other ten or twenty years, who knows how far robotics will have grown?
+In the other ten or twenty years, who knows how far robotics will have grown?